 Web Development vs Web Design – What's the Difference and Which Do You Need?

-The difference between web design and development can be summed up simply: web design is about how a website looks and feels, while web development is about how it works under the hood.
-A web designer creates visual layouts, a web developer writes code — but in 2026, the boundary between these two disciplines is increasingly blurred, and the best results always come from collaboration between both.
+The difference between web design and web development comes down to one line: web design is about how a site looks and feels; web development is about how it works.
+A web designer creates visual layouts, a developer writes code.
+The boundary between the two has blurred in 2026, and the best results come from teams where both work side by side.

-If you’re planning a website for your business, it’s important to understand: the question isn’t “web development or web design” — it’s “what balance of both do I need?”
-In this guide, we’ll walk through the differences in detail, compare tools and pricing, and help you decide which expert to engage first.
+If you are planning a website for your business, the question is not "web development or web design" — it is "what balance of both do I need?"
+This guide walks through the differences in detail, compares tools and pricing, and helps you decide which expert to engage first.

-A web designer’s role is to plan the visual appearance and user experience of a website.
-This includes:
+A web designer plans the visual look and the user experience of a website:

-• Color palette and typography: Brand-aligned colors, typefaces, and contrast ratios
+• Color palette and typography: brand-aligned colors, typefaces, contrast ratios

-• UI elements: Buttons, forms, cards, navigation, and icon design
+• UI elements: buttons, forms, cards, navigation, icon design

-• Responsive design: Planning how the site looks across all screen sizes
+• Responsive design: how the site looks across all screen sizes

-• Visual brand identity: Logo, graphic elements, and visual language
+• Visual brand identity: logo, graphic elements, visual language

 FigmaUI/UX design, prototyping, design systems